POLICY NAME: GRADING SYSTEM

 F | Failure

 This grade indicates failure to meet the minimum requirements for satisfactory completion of the course.
 It carries no quality points, and the course must be repeated and passed before credit is granted.

 I | Incomplete

 This grade is issued in rare cases for extenuating non-academic circumstances that prevent the student from completing all course requirements on time.
 A grade of “I” requires the approval of the Program Director.
-The incomplete coursework must be completed by the end of the subsequent term; otherwise, the Incomplete will be changed automatically to a grade of F.
+The incomplete coursework must be completed before the end of the Drop /Add period of the subsequent semester the student is enrolled in; otherwise, the Incomplete will be changed automatically to a grade of F.